Sykorajakku/NDBI040-sykorajak-couchDB/README.md

 # How to setup a CouchDB cluster with docker-compose

 ## Setup
+0. have Docker and Python3 installed on your system, be sure you can use pip, python, docker-compose commands

 1. clone this repo

 2. adjust values in .env to your needs